We are now open again every day from 9:30am - 5pm with last entry at 4pm.

 Unfortunately we are not able to offer our free guided tours to visitors at this time as they often attract a large crowd and social distancing will not be possible.
 However, our guide book will be available to purchase on-entry and contains a self-guided tour which all visitors can use.

 Because of social distancing regulations we will also be unable to offer our visitors any form of added entertainment such as falconry displays, knight school or dragon days.

 You can still visit our gift shop but only as you exit the castle.
 However, we will have some items on-sale inside the castle from the Cafe Tea Tent such as swords and shields that we know families enjoy using during their visit.
 There will be only four people allowed into the Gift Shop at any time and you must use the hand sanitizer provided at the entry doorway before going into the shop.

 Unfortunately we are unable to open the indoor cafe at this time.
 However, we will be offering a takeaway service from the Cafe Tea Tent in the Outer Ward.
 There will be a selection of hot and cold drinks, snacks and ice cream on offer.
 You can use the picnic tables and our staff will be clearing and disinfecting the tables after each use.

 Our toilets will be open to all visitors and access will be only through the cafe entrance doorway.
 We have a wheelchair accessible toilet and a family baby changing room available.
-The number of visitors entering the toilet will be controlled by a member of staff, so we ask that you have patience when queuing for the toilets.
-A member of staff will also be disinfecting the toilets every hour throughout the day.

 Thank you so much for taking the time to read all of this.
 We will be updating this information as and when restrictions change so we recommend that you come back and take a look at the information on this page just before you visit.